chinlinCHEN/DeepRestClassification-Proboscis_labelling/README.md

   <img align="center" width="780" src="/outputs/PE_classification_results/PER_event.png">
 </p>

-Finally, the proboscis extension events are detected (top) and the event period are converted into a binary trace (bottom).
+Finally, the proboscis extension length is calculated and the events are detected (top).
+The event period are converted into a binary trace (bottom).
 The intermediate step of derivatation is shown in the middle to illusrate the peak detection (green dot) and onset time searching (blue arrowhead).
-The end time of the event is also found in the raw trace as indicated (top; red arrowhead).
+The event end timing of the event is also found in the raw trace as indicated (top; red arrowhead).